OdellDotson/rbe3002/README.txt

 	MOVING FORWARD: We need to update the Heuristic to use the cost values so that it stays in 'the center' of the world while it moves.
 	TEST WITH GMapping: I'm not sure how this will port over to GMapping.
 We need to work on this.
 	OBSTICAL EXPANDING: Already exists by using the costmap.
 	MOVEMENT: Will be bad but we have to do it to get the signoffs.
+	WAYPOINTS: We need to chop our waypoints into 1 meter waypoints.
+They are currently not.